Skip to content

 Verification

-After performing a token swap, the exploit can verify success by:
+After a token swap, verify with:

 CVE Driver Role